 The Ninja Blast Max and BN751 serve two very different needs; one is built for portability and blending on the go, while the other delivers countertop power for full-size recipes.
 But which one makes more sense for your lifestyle and daily use?
-This comparison breaks down portability, power, battery life, features, and value.
+This comparison breaks down portability, power, battery life, features, value — and now, even deeper performance insights.

 If you want to see how these two models compare to the rest of the market, explore our full lineup of blender reviews to discover more buying guides and side-by-side breakdowns.